What Is Raman Spectroscopy?

 Key Differentiators

-- Excitation in the VIS and NIR for various sample types.
+- Excitation in the UV, VIS, and NIR for various sample types.

 - Micron and sub-micro scale information can be obtained.